 This is the basic SVN Interview Question asked in an interview.
-Yes, it can have done with help of some special methods.
+Yes, it can have done with the help of some special methods.
 It is an advantage provided to users to insert their changes in minimum turnaround time.
-Simply create a new patch with help of command “filename”. diff file” and the user is free to make use of the command “Apply Patch” for this.
+Simply create a new patch with the help of the command “filename”. diff file,” and the user is free to make use of the command “Apply Patch” for this.

 - Tag: display milestones in the repository history section, where major changes are done or points where code revision is done.

 Let us now have a look at the advanced Interview Questions.

 Q6.
 How does the SVN checkout command works?

 It will simply create a folder on the local system for the first time and copy all the files to that location.
 To help the user work independently on the code.

 Q7.
 In a subversion, what is the difference between commit command and update command?

 For an updated local copy of the code, a user uses the “Update command”.
 This command reflects all the changes made and committed in the current document by other users in a project team.
 Unlikely, the commit command copies all the changes made to code by you in your local working copy to the main repository.
 Commit command minimizes user efforts by uploading the files into a repository through a single command.